hsutter/gcpp/README.md

 # Acknowledgments

+This personal project would be considerably weaker without input from a number of gracious experts who have been willing to share their time and experience.
 I would like to particularly thank the following people for their help:

-- Thanks to Casey Carter, Jonathan Caves, Gabriel Dos Reis, Howard Hinnant, Stephan T. Lavavej, and Neil MacIntosh for their feedback on the C++-specific parts and/or help with various detailed C++ language and standard library questions.
+- Thanks to Casey Carter, Jonathan Caves, Gabriel Dos Reis, Howard Hinnant, Stephan T. Lavavej, and Neil MacIntosh for their feedback on the code and/or help with various detailed C++ language and standard library questions.
+These folks are world-class experts in the C++ language, the C++ standard (and soon-to-be standard) library, and/or the compile-time analysis of both.

 - Thanks to Pavel Curtis, Daniel Frampton, Kathryn S McKinley, and Mads Torgersen for their review and suggestions regarding the tracing GC parts.
+These folks grok garbage collection of all varieties as well as programming language design, and their deep experience has been invaluable.

+Thanks, very much.